 AP Gray's book entitled "Mammalian Hybrids" (1951, revised 1974) reported that tiger/leopard matings were infertile, producing spontaneously aborted "walnut sized foetuses" while others have referred merely to "stillborn offspring".

 This suggests a serious developmental problem with the foetuses at a relatively early stage (growth dysplasia) or a mismatch/incompatibility between the foetus and the host (mother).
 See the description of a dogla for an indication as to how a tiger-leopardess hybrid might look.
-The dogla is claimed to result from the converse mating: leopard to tigress.
+The dogla, a colloquial term, is claimed to result from the converse mating: leopard to tigress.
 Anecdotal evidence from India suggests this pairing produces viable offspring.

 In the newsletter of the Long Island Ocelot Club, September 1965, Loralee Vigne wrote a piece about the "Siamese Jungle Cat" in which she wrote "In Bangkok, Thailand, we became the owners of a "Siamese Jungle Cat".
 This came about in the following manner.
 I was walking along a street when I noticed a shop in which a most peculiar animal skin was displayed.
 I went in to inquire as to its origin and was assured that it was a cross between a leopard and a tiger.
 Now, I'd heard of ligers and tylons [sic], but leopgers or tigards were news to me.
 Yet there in front of me was a skin that proved it."
 Based on the incompatibility issues between the 2 species, the skin seen by Vigne could not have been a hybrid and may have been that of a Clouded Leopard.